julioceaseless/alx-system_engineering-devops/command_line_for_the_win/README.md

 ### SFTP Process

-*Step 1: Connect SFTP to the sandbox environment* Using the SFTP credentials (username, hostname, and password) on the intranet, I connected to the sandox via the terminal of my Ubuntu Machine
+_Step 1: Connect SFTP to the sandbox environment_
+Using the SFTP credentials (username, hostname, and password) on the intranet, I connected to the sandox via the terminal of my Ubuntu Machine

-*Step 2: Navigate to the remote directory*
+_Step 2: Navigate to the remote directory_
 Once connected to the sandbox environment, I navigated to the remote directory where I want to upload the files.

 command: `cd root/alx-system_engineering-devops/command_line_for_the_win/`

-*Step 3: Navigate to the local directory where the files are* Use the cd command to navigate to the local directory where the screenshot files are.
+_Step 3: Navigate to the local directory_
+Use the cd command to navigate to the local directory where the screenshot files are.

 command: `lcd Pictures/Screenshots`

-*Step 4: Upload the files to the remote directory*
+_Step 4: Upload the files to the remote directory_
 I use the put command to upload the screenshot files to the sandbox environment

 command: